 The design and décor of the lodges are inspired by the Zulu culture, and staff hail from the surrounding local communities.
 The sumptuous bush suites at Safari Lodge are shaped like traditional Zulu homesteads, while the bathrooms are the size of separate suites and feature dressing rooms, stand-alone bathtubs with panoramic views, as well as indoor and outdoor showers.
 Suites open onto private viewing decks with their own bomas, own private plunge pool with loungers, and salas with circular daybeds.

 Meals at Thanda Safari are served on the open decks and are feasts for the eyes and the palate.
 Game drives are rewarding, with exceptional sightings of lions, cheetahs, elephants, rhinos and so much more.
 Apart from game drives, you can go rhino tracking, go on bush walks, or volunteer in wildlife conservation programs.
 Thanda Safari is also the first reserve I’ve visited with its own resident wildlife photographer and a complimentary wildlife photography lesson with him is included in your stay.
 For some downtime, relax in the cozy library overlooking the waterhole, which constantly attracts parched wildlife.

 From the rangers to the servers, the service is exceptional all-around.
 This, combined with the stunning suites, great food, and considerable expanse of game-rich bushveld almost all to yourself, will ensure that you fall in love with Thanda.
-We did.